j0912345/pvz2_obb_tools/README.md

 2. extract all of the file names and save them into a json file
 3. use a json file with those file names and add them back into the obb
 # coming soon
-make a script that can repack the obb and:
+repacking the obb
-make a script that can unpack/repack rsgp (aka pgsr) files
+zlib decompress/compressing rsgp (aka pgsr) files